 In the end, each pixel captured by the satellite provides a wealth of information that can be used in a variety of calculations to provide multiple data points.
 The more cloud-free pixels you are able to capture, the more information you have available and the better the resulting data will be.

-The Power of Processing
+The Power of Processing for Remote Sensing Data

 When it comes to agricultural application, satellite imagery is not suitable in its raw form.
 The information captured from the satellite sensors must be processed before it can be used for analyses such as NDVI.